carbonplan/cdr-database/methods/metrics.md

 Volume is our best estimate of the current annual carbon removal and/or avoided emissions of the project.
 In all cases volume is based on a public project offering.
 We are working on calibrating these estimates with domain-specific data-driven approaches.

+Volume estimates are complicated by time scale because the volume for different projects and project categories reflect different time scales of carbon removal.
+Projects tend to fall into one of two categories: those that are directly estimating the amount of carbon removed through some process on an annual basis (e.g. a direct air capture facility), and those that are performing a one time procurement of a material that will contribute to carbon removal or storage over some potentially unknown time horizon (e.g. procurement of minerals for enhanced weathering or procurement of biomass to produce biochar).
+Forests projects pose a challenge because they may report an annual or project lifetime depending on the context.
+In these cases, we simply report as faithfully as possible what projects claim (and why), but caution should be exercised when comparing volume estimates for these projects.

 Note that a project with large Volume but low Negativity would not be an effective form of carbon removal or avoided emissions due to the large process emissions, so these metrics should be considered together.

 To evaluate Volume, we use one of two approaches.